General Nonlinear Stochastic Systems Motivated by Chemostat Models: Complete Characterization of Long-Time Behavior, Optimal Controls, and Applications to Wastewater Treatment: Introduction

+where $S(t), X(t)$ are the substrate concentration and the bacterial concentration, respectively; $S_0$ and $f_0(S)$ are the input concentration and the decay rate of the substrate, respectively; $\frac 1\theta$ is the dilution rate (or equivalently, $\theta$ is the mean residence time), $k_d$ is the death rate of $X$ and $R$ is the recycle ratio; $f_1(S,X)$ is the consumption rate and $f_2(S,X)$ is the growth rate of the bacteria.
+The formulation in \eqref{ww1} is much more general than the existing models.
+The readers can find works on the specialized forms of the models with specific forms of the functions $f_0,f_1,f_2$ in \cite{BW85,HHW77,Zha16, ZY19,Zhi04} and references therein.

-This deterministic model and its generalizations have been analyzed carefully for example, in \cite{NS, SW} and references therein.
-Some work \cite{IW, WJ} has been devoted to stochastic versions to take into account the effect of environmental perturbations.
-However, the dynamical behaviors have not been fully understood to date to the best our knowledge.
-Important information such as the {\it wash-out time} could not be found under these research.
-With the method presented at the beginning of this section, we are able to carefully analyze the corresponding systems.
+To better reflect the reality, effort has been devoted to stochastic systems to take into account the effect of environmental perturbations \cite{IW, WJ}.
+A fundamental problem is the long-term behavior of the system.
+However, the dynamic behaviors have not been fully understood to the best our knowledge.
+The asymptotic features of the systems and important information such as the {\it wash-out time} have not been fully understood to date.
+In contrast to the existing work, we develop new approaches to carefully analyze the corresponding systems.

-Considering the system in a fluctuating environment, we may assume that the dynamics are perturbed by white noise.
+Considering the system in a fluctuating environment, we may assume that the dynamics are perturbed by a white noise.
 Then, we have a stochastic counterpart of \eqref{ww1},